 - a voided check (so that we can give you direct deposits)

 - anything else required to make your account go live.

-Kelly will then enter the information that you provide into our RentManager software as well as our proprietary programs and checklists to make sure nothing is overlooked.
-Kelly is also there to assist you filling out the property management information form as well as gathering additional information from you.
+Kim will then enter the information that you provide into our RentManager software as well as our proprietary programs and checklists to make sure nothing is overlooked.
+Kim is also there to assist you filling out the property management information form as well as gathering additional information from you.

 Many of our new accounts have tenants in place.
 If so, great we're happy to help settle your tenant into our system.
 If you're curious about our process for transitioning a tenant to our property management system we're happy to explain what we do.